Design, construction, and testing of the PandaX-xT cryogenics system: Design and construction of the cryogenics system prototype

-Based on operational experience from the PandaX-4T~\cite{Zhao:2020vxh} experiments, the total heat load on the cryogenics system for the PandaX-xT experiment has been preliminarily estimated at approximately 1518 W, including a 10\% contingency.
-This overall heat load breakdown is presented in Table~\ref{tab:heat}.
-A specially designed cryogenics system prototype, represented schematically in Figure ~\ref{fig:schem} and shown in Figure ~\ref{fig:photo}, mainly includes two cooling towers with AL600 coldhead (Cryomech, USA) with cooling power of 600 W at 80 K and ~1000 W at 178 K~\cite{GM:AL600}, an emergency $LN_{2}$ cooler, a test tower, and a 1-tonne liquid xenon detector vessel.
+A specially designed cryogenics system prototype, represented schematically in Figure ~\ref{fig:schem} and shown in Figure ~\ref{fig:photo}, mainly includes two cooling towers with AL600 coldhead (Cryomech, USA) with cooling power of 600~W at 80~K and ~1000~W at 178~K~\cite{GM:AL600}, an emergency $LN_{2}$ cooler, a test tower, and a 1-tonne liquid xenon detector vessel.
+Figure~\ref{fig:schem} also illustrates a gas circulation system, an all-liquid circulation system, and an all-gas circulation loop.
+In practice, four parallel gas circulation systems and four parallel all-gas circulation loops are employed, with only one of each shown for simplicity.
+The four gas circulation systems, each equipped with a heat exchanger, a gas pump, and a getter, provide a combined flow rate of approximately 500~slpm, ensuring the required purification performance for the PandaX-xT experiment.
+The all-gas circulation loop extracts gas from the detector and splits into four parallel branches, each feeding into one of the four gas circulation systems for purification.
+This design is intended to remove impurities from the gas phase space.
+The all-liquid circulation system, with a designed flow rate of approximately 2~lpm, uses a liquid pump and an oxygen-free copper filter to further remove residual impurities such as O$_2$ in addition to the gas-phase purification, thereby accelerating the overall purification process.
 The cooling tower is designed to enable reliable and sustained liquefaction of xenon gas over long operational periods.
 Detailed parameters of the cooling tower are described in section~\ref{sec:coldhead}.
 In the event of unexpected power failure or an emergency, $LN_{2}$ is used to maintain the pressure of liquid xenon detector within a safe operational range.
 The emergency $LN_{2}$ cooler is detailed in section~\ref{sec:LN2}.
-The test tower, which is equipped with a 2.2 kW heater, is used for simulating high heat load with about 15 kg of liquid xenon.
+The test tower, which is equipped with a 2.2~kW heater, is used for simulating high heat load with about 15~kg of liquid xenon.
 The 1-tonne liquid xenon detector vessel is designed for studying the performance of the liquid xenon detector.
 Both are described in detail in section~\ref{sec:test-chamber}.